elastic/elasticsearch-rails/README.md

     rake test:all

-The test suite expects an Elasticsearch cluster running on port 9250, and **will delete all the data**.
+The test suite expects an OpenSearch cluster running on port 9250, and **will delete all the data**.

 ## License